MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/create-and-manage-a-remote-partition-analysis-services.md

 #### Set up the remote partition (in SSDT)

-1. On the master server: Open the cube in Cube Designer and click **Partitions** tab.
+1. On the primary server: Open the cube in Cube Designer and click **Partitions** tab.
 Expand the measure group.
 Click **New Partition** if the measure group is already configured for multiple partitions, or click the browse (. . ) button in the Source column to edit the existing partition.

 2. In the Partition Wizard, in **Specify Source Information**, select the original Data Source View and fact table.